MatsM16/sveve-dotnet/readme.md

 ```

 > [!caution]
-> Be careful very careful when making repetitions that never ends.
+> Be careful very careful when making repetitions that never end.

 ## Replies
 To send a new sms that the receiver can reply to: